andyi2it/website/docs/modelserving/explainer/alibi/income/README.md

-# Example Anchors Tabular Explaination for Income Prediction
+# Example Anchors Tabular explanation for Income Prediction

 This example uses a [US income dataset](https://archive.ics.uci.edu/ml/datasets/adult) to show the example of explanation on tabular data.
 You can also try out the [Jupyter notebook](income_explanations.ipynb) for a visual walkthrough.